 There are a few benefits to having a landline service rather than a VoIP phone service.
 Most notably, a landline service can be reliably used even when your internet goes down, or in circumstances when you are experiencing faulty or extremely slow internet connection.
 Landline services are tent to be a bit more reliable during times of emergencies.
 This is because landlines are still functional during power outages, provided that the phone that you are using is still able to be powered.
 This all accumulates to landline services being much more secure and stable than the connection that you would have when using a VoIP phone service.

 Landline services are significantly more expensive in most functions that either service provides.
 The initial cost of setting up a landline service is notably higher than the start-up cost of a VoIP phone service; the running cost is higher as well.
-Along with its higher cost, there are also much fewer extra features that come with using a landline phone service.
+Along with its higher cost, there are also many fewer extra features that come with using a landline phone service.

-Most notably, landlines are very expensive when it comes to an expanding business.
+Most notably, landlines are very expensive when it comes to expanding a business.
 If you want to add extra phone lines, extra phone sets and wired phones may need to be purchased.
 There will also be additional fees for upholding the extra lines along with the cost of initially setting them up.

 This very much depends on your internet access.
-If you have very solid internet connection, then it will not matter.
+If you have a very solid internet connection, then it will not matter.
 You should note that the internet required to sustain a VoIP phone service system is a mere 10KBPS which is an incredibly small amount in today’s age.
-Both types of phone services are very reliable, however landline services do have a marginal edge against VoIP services in the short run.
+Both types of phone services are very reliable, however, landline services do have a marginal edge against VoIP services in the short run.

 Nevertheless, VoIP phone services are far more reliable in the long run because landlines are becoming obsolete.
-Since its inception, VoIP has been continually evolving over time as hardware technology and internet technology has developed.
+Since its inception, VoIP has been continually evolving as hardware technology and internet technology has developed.

 Meanwhile, landlines have stagnated and fewer and fewer people are opting to use them.
 The abilities of VoIP for businesses will only continue to evolve as more and more people invest in VoIP technology and services.
 This makes it the far better option of the two in the long run.

-There are a couple other options outside of VoIP and landline phone services, but they do not boast the same level of reliability or efficiency that these two services provide.
+There are a couple of other options outside of VoIP and landline phone services, but they do not boast the same level of reliability or efficiency that these two services provide.
 The first and more common option is to fully mobilize phone services and opt to only use cell service.

 If you are planning to get the extra cell service for your business or home as a separate service than your personal cell phone, the extra cell service will be rather expensive.
-Also, cell phone services are generally more unreliable than hard wired phone services.
-If reliability and security of your phone calls is of high priority to you, cell service is an inferior product to VoIP and landline phone services.
+Also, cell phone services are generally more unreliable than hard-wired phone services.
+If the reliability and security of your phone calls is of high priority to you, cell service is an inferior product to VoIP and landline phone services.